airbytehq/airbyte/docs/integrations/destinations/redshift.md

     (`ab_id`, `data`, `emitted_at`).
 Normally these files are deleted after the `COPY` command completes; if you want to keep them for other purposes, set `purge_staging_data` to `false`.

-NOTE: S3 staging does not use the SSH Tunnel option, if configured.
+NOTE: S3 staging does not use the SSH Tunnel option for copying data, if configured.
 SSH Tunnel supports the SQL connection only.
 S3 is secured through public HTTPS access only.
+Subsequent typing and deduping queries on final table are executed over using provided SSH Tunnel configuration.

 ## Step 1: Set up Redshift